Listen to this blog as a podcast:

 Today’s MOBs & MOGs

-Being in the wedding attire world for 12 years, we have seen quite a few changes, none so much as with mother of the bride and mother of the groom dresses.
-Twelve years ago, the choices were limited and earned their reputation for being “frumpy”.
+Being in the wedding attire world for 14 years, we have seen quite a few changes, none so much as with mother of the bride and mother of the groom dresses.
+Fourteen years ago, the choices were limited and earned their reputation for being “frumpy”.
 Fast forward to today and these dresses are youthful, on trend, sophisticated, and beautiful.
 Shopping in person for a dress on such a special day is a must.
 You do not need to spend thousands of dollars either.

 Find a store that specializes in mothers and formal wedding wear.
 They will have a stylist who will help you find great options.
 From there, it will be a few easy steps to finalize the details of your order: the dress, color and professionally measure you for size.
-Doesn’t this sound better than endlessly scrolling for a dress, trying to figure out your own size, and having a dress delivered to your door that is rolled up in a bag?